krakend/krakend-documentation/v2.10/telemetry/prometheus.md

 - The `krakend` service exposing port 8080
-- The `prometheus` service that will scrap the metrics from KrakenD
+- The `prometheus` service that will scrape the metrics from KrakenD
 - A `grafana` dashboard to display them (it uses our [Grafana dashboard](/docs/v2.10/telemetry/grafana/))

 Notice that the three services declare volumes to pick the configuration.